 Feast of Saint Agatha (Agata) – Catania

-On February 3rd to 5th the celebration of Saint Agatha, martyr and Patron of Catania.
+From February 3rd to 5th, Catania celebrates the feast of Saint Agatha, martyr and Patroness of the city

 The first day is reserved to the candles offer that, traditionally must be as tall and heavy as the person who is asking for protection to the Saint.

 Also all the public authorities of the city participate in the procession where it is possible to admire two 18th century’s wagons and eleven “candelore”, huge church candles representing the old corporations.